Spring Session | Wednesdays, March 21 - May 9, 2018

 Arts After School is an exploratory program for students ages 6-10 that investigates the history of art and provides a forum for creative self-expression.
 This program not only offers art instruction, it nurtures life skills that foster constructive youth development.
 Through visual analysis and personal reflection, students will assess and interpret the ways in which they relate to the world and each other while gaining confidence in their decision making and public speaking capabilities.
 All supplies provided.
 Class size is limited; advanced registration required.

 weekly class descriptions

-On this last day of class, students will have the opportunity to put the finishing touches on their semester’s work.
-In the second hour, we invite parents to come view an exhibition of the kids’ projects and celebrate their accomplishments.
+On this last day of class, we invite parents to come view an exhibition of the kids’ projects and celebrate their accomplishments.